flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

   main.dart$main-332962855 (isolates/332962855)
 ```

-Attach to specific isolates instead in two steps:
+In order to attach to specific isolates instead, do the following steps:

 1. Name the Flutter root isolate of interest in its Dart source.